iterasec/ConfuserEx2_Python_String_Decrypt/README.md

 python decryptor.py -l "C:\Users\User\dnlib.dll" -d "C:\Users\User" -e ".dll" -o "C:\Users\User\output_dir" -v
 ```
 ### Using a different Powershell version
 There are cases when a preinstalled Powershell version does not support newer versions of .NET on top of which an obfuscated target binary may be compiled.
-In this case a custom powershell binary can be specified with the `-s` flag.
+In this case a custom Powershell binary can be specified with the `-s` flag.
 ```
 python decryptor.py -l "C:\Users\User\dnlib.dll" -f "C:\Users\User\obfuscated_binary.exe" -s "C:\Program Files\PowerShell\7\pwsh.exe"
 ```